 - Users in the role hierarchy are automatically granted the same access that users below them in the hierarchy have from a sharing rule, provided that the object is a standard object or the Grant Access Using Hierarchies option is selected. - Regardless of sharing rules, users can, at a minimum, view the accounts in their territories.
-Also, users can be granted access to view and edit the contacts, opportunities, and cases associated with their territories' accounts. - You can't include high-volume portal users in sharing rules because they don't have roles and can't be in public groups. - Developers can use Apex to programmatically share custom objects (based on record owners, but not other criteria).
+Also, users can be granted access to view and edit the contacts, opportunities, and cases associated with their territories' accounts. - Developers can use Apex to programmatically share custom objects (based on record owners, but not other criteria).
 This does not apply to User Sharing.